Liang Wern Fook: Academic career

-Liang went into academia in 1990, when the xinyao movement started to become more commercialised.
-While peers such as Eric Moo, Billy Koh and Lee Shih Shiong and his twin brother Wei Song ventured abroad or started their own music schools, Liang, instead, chose to pursue his PhD at the National Institute of Education, now part of Nanyang Technological University (NTU), writing a thesis on the poems of Tang dynasty poet Meng Haoran.
-He graduated with a PhD in Chinese studies in 1999.

-Currently, Liang teaches once a week as an adjunct associate professor at NTU's Chinese studies department.
+Liang went into academia in 1990.
+Liang is an adjunct associate professor at NTU's Division of Chinese.
 He also lectures at the National University of Singapore and the National Institute of Education.

+Business career

+Liang runs a Chinese language enrichment centre for primary and secondary school students, set up in 1997, with his wife.

+Personal life

+In 1992, Liang married Liu Xiu Mei, a former Chinese language teacher of The Chinese High School, whom he met in university.

 Honours

 In 1988, Liang received gold medal awards from both the National University of Singapore's Arts and Social Sciences Faculty and the Nanyang Technological University's Chinese Studies Department.

 In 1990, Liang was voted "Most Popular Writer" by local students in a poll organised by Lianhe Zaobao.
 In 1992, he received the National Arts Council's first Young Artist Award.
 He won the Singapore Book Prize in 1996.
 In a 2003 poll conducted by the Composers and Authors Society of Singapore (Compass), Liang was voted "Person Who Best Represents the Xinyao Spirit".
 The same poll placed seven of his songs among "the ten greatest xinyao songs", with "Friendship Forever" (细水长流) in top position.

 In music, Liang's achievements include: Sing Music Highest Honour Award (1988), Xinyao Festival Best Lyrics and Music Award (1989), Singapore Hits Highest Honour Award (1994), Singapore Hits Best Local Lyrics Award (1995; 2001; 2003; 2005) and the Meritorious Award from Compass (1999), and Best Original TV Series Theme Song at the Asian Television Awards (2002), Outstanding Achievement Award(Music) at the Singapore Entertainment Awards(2010), Best TV Drama Theme Song Award at the Star Awards(2010).

 In 2008, Liang was awarded the Alumni Achievement Award by NTU (of which the NIE is a part of).

 In 2010, Liang was awarded the Singapore Cultural Medallion.

-In 2012, Liang was honoured as "Special Artist of the Year" when Chingay Parade celebrated its 40th Anniversary.
+In 2012, Liang was honoured as "Special Artist of the Year" when Chingay Parade celebrated its 40th anniversary.